-We’ve carefully designed this new curriculum to help you to meet the requirements of the early years reforms, while still prioritising broad and balanced provision across all seven areas of learning and a play-based ethos.
-With the first full year’s project sequence available now and more coming soon, the curriculum will include over 20 fully resourced projects for Nursery and Reception, all matched to the revised Early Learning Goals and Development Matters for England, and the statements of what matters in the Curriculum for Wales.
+We’ve carefully designed this new EYFS curriculum to help you to meet national early years requirements, while still prioritising broad and balanced provision across all areas of learning and a play-based ethos.
+With the first full year’s project sequence available now and more coming soon, the curriculum will include over 20 fully resourced projects for Nursery and Reception, aligned with the Early Learning Goals and Development Matters for England, and the statements of what matters in the Curriculum for Wales.

 The new early years curriculum projects are written in sequence and have been created with children’s physical, social, and emotional development in mind.
 They encourage a play-based approach and offer the right balance between teacher-directed and child-led learning.
 We’ve also put children’s language development at the heart of the curriculum, so each project is built around stories and includes plenty of communication activities.

-The projects are vibrant and designed to inspire awe and wonder in the world, but they also help children to learn specific skills and knowledge.
+The topics are vibrant and designed to inspire awe and wonder in the world, but they also help children to learn specific skills and knowledge.
 You’ll find lots of ideas in each project where children can apply their phonics, literacy and mathematics skills through fun, play-based activities.

-Each term, you have a choice of two main and two mini projects.
+The early years curriculum offer you a sequence of main and shorter ‘companion’ projects.
 All activities in the projects are differentiated for both Nursery and Reception and are supporting enhanced provision ideas.
 To help you make each lesson your own, the content is completely editable on Curriculum Maestro, our online curriculum platform.
 To provide a consistent pedagogical approach, every project follows Cornerstones’ unique four stage approach to learning: Engage, Develop, Innovate and Express.

 Here’s what that looks like in practice.